karlaflopezm/Fintech-Project/README.md

 ## 📍 Industry: Finance

 ### ❓ Problem
-Many consumers are unaware of which personal loan products they qualify for based on their credit history and financial profile.
-Navigating loan options without expert guidance can lead to rejections or unfavorable terms.

 ### 🎯 Goal
 Build a machine learning system that analyzes a user's credit and financial data to:
 - Predict loan eligibility
-- Recommend the most suitable personal loan options
 - Estimate interest rate ranges

 ---